Meal Plans and Requirements

 Overview and What You Should Know

-Meal plan subscription is a requirement for all enrolled students enrolled.
+A meal plan subscription is a requirement for all enrolled students enrolled.
 Read your agreement for details here.

-The Any 20 Plan
+The ANY 21 Plan

-A traditional swipe-for-a-meal plan that provides the greatest value for the price.
-While best for use is in the Dining Hall or The Caf, plan holders may exchange a meal-swipe for a combo at the retail locations.
-The Any 20 may not be used to purchase sushi.
+Dickinson College recommends that first-year students choose the Any 21 Plan until learning more about campus life.
+This meal plan is a traditional swipe-for-a-meal plan that provides the greatest value for the price.
+This is the best plan for routine use in the Dining Hall, plan holders may exchange a meal swipe for a combo at most retail locations.
+The Any 21 may not be used to purchase sushi.
+See below for the ANY 15 + Sushi meal plan.

-This plan offers 20 meals per week, matching the 20 meal periods of each week (Sunday-Saturday).
-The meals can be used at any point during the week for late-night snacks or second lunches in ways that work for you.
-Dickinson College recommends that first year students choose the Any 20 Plan until learning more about campus life.
+This plan offers 21 meals per week, matching the 21 meal periods of each week (Sunday-Saturday).
+However, the meals can be used at any point during the week for late-night snacks or second lunches in ways that work for you.

 The Flex "Points" Plans - Valid only on campus

 The Flex I plan could buy every dinner in a semester and about 90 out of 102 available breakfasts.
-Purchasing sushi or espresso can reduce your buying power quickly.
-Flex II and Apartment Flex work the same way with a different balance of tenders.

 The Flexboard I Plan